-An Architect I has between three and five years of experience in the field.
-They will handle certain parts of a project, following directions given by others on the team.
+- Junior Architect I: A Junior Architect I has between three and five years of experience in the field.
+They'll handle certain parts of a project, following directions given by others on the team.
 This position has an hourly rate of around $65.

 Setting a cap on hourly rates

 If you know the design you want and can keep the process straightforward with few changes, paying by the hour can be an ideal way to go.

-However, although this is a straightforward way to set a budget, keep in mind that it's easy to underestimate the number of hours an architectural team will devote to your project.
-Thus, to avoid sticker-shock, it's smart to set a cap on the number of hours allotted by adding a "not-to-exceed" clause in your contract.
+However, although this payment structure is a straightforward way to set a budget, keep in mind that it's easy to underestimate the number of hours an architectural team will devote to your project.
+It's a good idea to set a cap on the number of hours allotted by adding a "not-to-exceed" clause in your contract to avoid sticker shock.

 Doing so can help you direct and focus your efforts, as you know that once you reach that cap, you'll either have to renegotiate the project or tackle the task yourself.
 For this reason alone, many architects will require per-hour pricing if the scope of a project is undefined or lacks direction.